 - B. Days of inventory the bulk order creates at your current sell-through rate.

-- C. Your blended cost of capital — for most POD sellers, opportunity cost of ad spend you couldn't run is the right benchmark.
+- C. Your blended cost of capital — for most POD sellers, the opportunity cost of ad spend you couldn't run is the right benchmark.

 When not to order in bulk